Lucy Koh: Early life and education

 Born on August 7, 1968, in Washington, D.C., Koh was the first member of her family to be born in the United States.
 Her mother, a refugee from North Korea, had escaped the country at the age of ten after walking two weeks to South Korea.
 Her father was a veteran of the Korean War, where he fought Communist forces.

 Koh spent most of her childhood in Mississippi, where her mother was an academic at Alcorn State University.
-She also spent parts of her young life in Maryland and Oklahoma.
+She also spent parts of her youth in Maryland and Oklahoma.
 In 1986, Koh graduated from Norman High School in 1986 in Norman, Oklahoma.
 She attended Harvard College, where she was awarded a Harry S. Truman Scholarship and graduated in 1990 with a Bachelor of Arts, magna cum laude, in social studies.
-She then attended Harvard Law School, where she was a semi-finalist in the Ames Moot Court Competition and graduated in 1993 with a Juris Doctor.
+She then attended Harvard Law School, where she was a semifinalist in the Ames Moot Court Competition and graduated in 1993 with a Juris Doctor.

 Legal career

 From 1993 to 1994, Koh worked for the United States Senate Committee on the Judiciary as a Women's Law and Public Policy Fellow.
-From 1994 to 1997, Koh worked for the United States Department of Justice, first as a Special Counsel in the Office of Legislative Affairs (1994–1996) and then as a Special Assistant to the Deputy Attorney General (1996–1997).
+From 1994 to 1997, she worked for the United States Department of Justice, first as a Special Counsel in the Office of Legislative Affairs (1994–1996) and then as a Special Assistant to the Deputy Attorney General (1996–1997).

-From 1997 to 2000, Koh served as an assistant United States attorney in the U.S. Attorney's Office for the Central District of California.
-From 2000 to 2002, she worked as a senior associate at Wilson Sonsini Goodrich & Rosati, a Palo Alto, California law firm.
-From 2002 to 2008, Koh worked as a litigation partner at the Silicon Valley office of the law firm McDermott Will & Emery representing technology companies in patent, trade secret and commercial civil matters.
+From 1997 to 2000, Koh served as an assistant United States attorney in the United States Attorney's Office for the Central District of California.
+From 2000 to 2002, she worked as a senior associate at Wilson Sonsini Goodrich & Rosati, a Palo Alto law firm.
+From 2002 to 2008, Koh worked as a litigation partner at the Silicon Valley office of the law firm McDermott Will & Emery representing technology companies in patent, trade secret, and commercial civil matters.

 Judicial service

 California state court service

-In January 2008, California Governor Arnold Schwarzenegger appointed Koh a judge on the Santa Clara County Superior Court, a position she held until 2010 when she became a federal judge.
+In January 2008, California Governor Arnold Schwarzenegger appointed Koh to the Santa Clara County Superior Court, a position she held until 2010, when she became a federal judge.